Jujhaar/stripe-card-payment-example/FRICTION.md

 -17.
 Bug found: The default form is tiny.
 The width isn't set correctly and the form is unusable in the demo.-

 18. bug found: https://stripe.com/docs/payments/handling-payment-events#create-webhook copying on the right always copies the ruby rather than the current code we are on.

+19. webhooks were nasty to implement because they are treated differently